 What To Do.

 Alcatraz.
 The only thing B said he absolutely wanted to do on vacation was the Alcatraz tour, and it certainly did not disappoint.
 Make sure to buy your tickets it in advance, since some of the times will sell out.
-The ride over to the island was very enjoyable, and the audio tour of the penitentiary is absolutely incredible.
+We chose to take the earliest tour possible, since the island would be slightly less crowded than it would by the time more visitors arrived.
+The ferry ride over to the island was very enjoyable, and the audio tour of the penitentiary is absolutely incredible.

 Golden Gate Park.
 Let me just start this off by saying Golden Gate Park is huge.
 It’s beautiful, but it’s also huge.
 I think you could spend a full day here and still not see everything that’s housed inside.
 The Japanese Tea Garden is absolutely stunning in its serenity, and the Conservatory of Flowers should not be missed either!
 There is even an aquarium and a fine arts museum on the grounds, so even if a stroll amongst nature wasn’t on your itinerary, there’s probably something here for you.